2023 Most Popular East Asian Languages Bachelor's Degree Schools in the Southeast Region

 Women make up 11% of the East Asian majors at the school.

 William & Mary ranked #9 on this year’s Most Popular East Asian Languages Bachelor’s Degree Schools in the Southeast Region list.
-Located in the suburb of Williamsburg, William & Mary is a public school with a medium-sized student population.
+Located in the small suburb of Williamsburg, William & Mary is a public college with a moderately-sized student population.

 Women make up 43% of the East Asian majors at the school.

-University of Mississippi did quite well in this year’s ranking of the most popular places for East Asian languages students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the town of University, Ole Miss is a public school with a fairly large student population.
+University of Mississippi landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree East Asian languages programs.
+Located in the remote town of University, Ole Miss is a public college with a very large student population.

 Women make up 86% of the East Asian majors at the school.

-Full East Asian Languages at University of Mississippi Report
+Read full report on East Asian Languages at University of Mississippi

-Explore the best East Asian languages schools for a specific state in the Southeast region.
+Explore the best East Asian languages colleges for a specific state in the Southeast region.

 East Asian Languages Related Majors